Work at University

 Teachers at University have tremendous autonomy within a curriculum that is both traditional and progressive.
 At the same time, departments work together on scope and sequence in alignment with state and national standards and proficiencies.
 Many school policies and decisions are discussed in full faculty meetings and are often made by consensus.
 In this way, teachers at University High School feel a level of investment and contribution that is unique.

 Teachers are empowered.
 Students at University enjoy genuine empowerment, too.
 They routinely help devise January Term courses, serve on discipline and hiring committees, and initiate and manage clubs and service projects.
 Students are respected as partners in their own education and stewards of the school.
 They have a voice.
 Administrative and support positions are as involved with the students and what happens in the classroom as teachers are.
 All staff members serve as mentors and many administrators teach one or two courses.
 Far from being removed from the day-to-day classroom experience, teachers, administrators and support staff all are integral members of the community.

 Employment Opportunities at University High School

 University High School of Indiana seeks a dynamic educator to teach history for a 4-6 week paternity leave position tentatively beginning on August 13, 2018.
 The ideal candidate will have a passion for language instruction at the high school level, a desire to collaborate with other members of the faculty and staff, and a willingness to be involved at University beyond the classroom.
-While this is a permanent position, candidates interested in only the spring semester are also welcome to apply.

 - Bachelor’s degree in Spanish, Spanish Education, or a related field required; master’s or other advanced degree preferred

 - Commitment to the school’s core values of diversity, excellence, personal responsibility, stewardship, creativity, and mutual respect, support, and trust